Depolarizer (optics): Cornu depolarizer

 For an input beam of uniform polarization the output polarization will be periodic in y.
 The phase shift is also dependent on wavelength due to dispersion.

 The use of two prisms means that the output is essentially coaxial with the input.
 At the interface between the prisms refraction does take place, as the refractive indices are exchanged.
 There is therefore some separation of the components of the output beam.

 This device is not commonly used today, but similar designs are commercially available.

 Lyot depolarizer

 The Lyot depolarizer is another early design.
 It was invented by Bernard Lyot.
 It consists of two wave plates with their fast axes 45° apart, with the second plate twice as thick as the first.
-The output is periodic as a function of wavelength and as a function of the wave-plates' thickness.
+The output is periodic as a function of wavelength and as a function of the wave-plates' thicknesses.
 Special considerations are needed when this depolarizer is to be used for a particular application, because the optimal wave-plate thicknesses depend on the signal wavelength and optical spectrum with which it is to be used.
 It is commercially available for broadband visible applications.

 This device is especially attractive in fiber optics, where two pieces of correct length of polarization-maintaining optical fiber spliced together at a 45° angle are used instead of the wave-plates, thus no other components such as beam splitters are required.